The Golden Rule of Speaking: Respect Your Audience

 While it takes a little time, it’s not as hard as it may seem.

 - You are the focus, not your slides.
 Use them for emphasis to back you up, not the other way around.
-You want the audience to pay attention to you first, not try to read your slides ahead of you.
+You want the audience to pay attention to you first, instead of trying to read your slides.

 - Remember that a picture is worth 1,000 words.
-Aim to use more graphics and pictures, not only words.
+Aim to use more graphics and pictures.

 - All the words on your slides should be legible, even by the people in the back row.
 Keep that font large – make the minimum type size half the age of the oldest audience member.